wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 and Vander Wal 2018).
-Predator avoidance could also contribute to caribou swimming behaviour, but given the presumed low density of coyotes on Fogo Island and that predation primarily only affects young calves, we suspect predator is a possible, but less likely explanation.
+Predator avoidance could also contribute to caribou swimming behaviour, but given the presumed low density of coyotes on Fogo Island and that predation primarily only affects young calves, we suspect predator risk is a possible, but less likely explanation for swimming.
 <!-- this last bit is sort of me bullshitting, not sure it's actually defensible?
-QW: changed it a bit -->
+QW: changed it a bit - how is this? -->

 Our observations add to the evidence that caribou can, and occasionally do, swim in the ocean (e.g. Miller 1995, 2002; Jeffery, Otto, and